-About our report Who we are The world Our value creation Would create the world we operate in positioning

-Value creation through performance Governance appendices Other appendices Company information and shareholders' calendar
+About our report Who we are The world Our value creation Would be created through proven strategy Value creation through performance Governance appendices Other appendices Company information and shareholders' calendar

 A message from our CEO continued

 We are one year into our two-year roadmap to replatform TFG Australia and position the business as a leading omnichannel retailer.
 Tarocash has been fully onboarded and we went live with a click-and-collect service for the brand in March - with a great customer response.
 We are aiming to have all brands on the platform and for it to be fully operational by April 2023.